 It can be difficult to talk about yourself and why you are the right choice in a short few sentences without rambling on and giving unnecessary information.
 You do not want to overwhelm the hiring manager with too much information.
 I highly recommend practicing your answer and breaking down the different parts of what makes you the right candidate.
 If you are interviewing for several jobs, be able to cater your answer to the different roles.

-Start by making a quick reference to your personal life such as hobbies or interests as the organization will be looking to see if you are suitable for their team on a personal basis as well.
-For example, if you enjoy spending time with family or like to run marathons.
-Learn how to keep this part concise, the hiring manager does not need to hear about your weekend activities.
+Start by making a quick reference to your personal life such as hobbies or interests, as the organization will be looking to see if you are suitable for their team on a personal basis as well.
+For example, if you enjoy reading, volunteering or like to run marathons.
+When mentioning your personal life, keep it very brief.
+You want the hiring manager to gauge your personality but they do not need to hear about your weekend activities or your political or religious views.

 After briefly speaking on a personal basis, transition into what you can bring to the table professionally.
 Explain your current role and give a short overview of the organization itself.
 Highlight your responsibilities and skills that really correlate to the job and company you are interviewing for.
 You should pull relevant information from the job description’s body and mention specific requirements you possess.